mrevans7/mrevans7.github.io/_posts/2020-5-28-Second-Blog-Post.md

 ---
 layout: post
-title: R vs. Other Programming Languages
+title: R vs. Other Programming Languages Test
 ---
 I have previous coding experience using Python and SAS.
 While my experience with both is a little more limited than my experience with R, I definitely enjoy using R the most.
 I feel like R and Python share a lot of similarities.
 Syntax is fairly similar, and both use packages to help make coding easier.
 In my experience with Python, I haven't used packages a ton, so I am not able to say how they compare to the packages in R. One thing that I liked about R that Python didn't have was RStudio.
 I really liked that R already had a platform that could be used to write and run code in one place.
 Python has this, but in my experience, it is only ever with external programs.